alexdmoss/photo-album/README.md

 - [ ] Not sure image sizing is quite right - padding and move things around?
 - [ ] Direct user to log in instead of just showing error message when times out / going direct to photos?
 - [ ] FontAwesome sourced locally
+- [ ] Need to test behaviour when slow internet

 ## Futures